Death of a Salesman

 Speech and Dialogue

-The characters’ tone of voice reveals much about their inner feelings and their manners of dealing with stress.
+The characters’ tones reveal much about their inner feelings and their manners of dealing with stress.
 Biff is extremely sarcastic; he feels bitter about his past and his relationship with Willy.
 Generally everything that comes out of Happy’s mouth is positive; he’s always trying to smooth situations over and be a peacemaker.
 Willy is abrupt and his tone changes quickly from admiration to anger or bitterness; he is internally conflicted.

 Many of the names in Death of a Salesman have symbolic and ironic significance.
-The name Happy, for example, is suggestive of contentment (that was the most obvious statement, we know).
-As we all know, Happy is extremely unhappy.
+The name Happy, for example, is suggestive of contentment (obvious statement is obvious, we know).
+But as we all know, Happy is extremely unhappy.
 In addition, the last name Loman, which is almost exactly "low man," is ironic in light of Willy’s high aspirations.
 Names are further emphasized by Willy when he insists that Howard is indebted to him because it was Willy who named him.
 But in keeping with the irony of names and naming, Howard will not accept Willy’s claims over him and even calls Willy, his elder, "kid."